Montreal Expos: Retired numbers

-National Baseball Hall of Fame
+Baseball Hall of Famers

-Nine people who represented the Expos organization have subsequently gone on to gain election to the National Baseball Hall of Fame and Museum.
+Ten people who represented the Expos organization have subsequently gone on to gain election to the National Baseball Hall of Fame and Museum.
 Gary Carter was inducted in 2003 and was the first player whose Hall of Fame plaque depicted him with an Expos cap.
 The Hall's choice for his plaque logo followed initial statements by Carter that he preferred to be enshrined as a New York Met, with whom he won the 1986 World Series.
 He accepted the Hall's decision with grace, stating: "The fact I played 11 years in Montreal and the fact that the majority of my statistics and accomplishments were achieved there, it would be wrong, probably, to do it any other way."

 Andre Dawson became the second depicted as an Expos player when he was elected in 2010.
 Although he had played the majority of his 21-year career with Montreal, Dawson also preferred his plaque to display a different logo: when the decision was made, he publicly expressed his disappointment, saying it was "a little gut-wrenching" to find out he would not go in as a Chicago Cub.
 Dawson's reluctance to be enshrined as an Expos player stemmed, in part, from the breakdown of his relationship with the team during MLB's collusion scandal of 1986–87, when he claims the team not only "threw him out" of Montreal, but tried to prevent other teams from signing him as a free agent.

 The third player with an Expos logo on his Hall of Fame plaque is Tim Raines, who was inducted in 2017, his final year of eligibility.